Strawberry-Rhubarb Crisp (Freezer Friendly!)

 You're going to want equal parts flour, sugar, rolled-oats, and pecans.

 Step 6: Combine dry ingredients in a bowl, mix together, then add chopped butter.
-Mix together with fork or by hand.
+Mix together with a fork or by hand.

 Step 7: Add filling to your Souper Cubes® trays, then top with filling.